worldhorizongames/WizardsHike/PRIVACY.md

 ## Children

-Wizards Hike knowingly collects nothing from anyone, at any age: there is no account, no profile sent anywhere, and no data leaves the device.
+Wizards Hike is not directed to children under 13.
+In any case, it knowingly collects nothing from anyone, at any age: there is no account, no profile sent anywhere, and no data leaves the device.

 ## Contact